Natural Iron Chelators For Iron Overload

 Being a Thalassemia Major, I have always been on the lookout for natural iron chelators to reduce Ferritin.
 Growing up, the only option I had was Desferal (DFX), but I would get a fever and a rash the next day.
 So I could never comply.

-The past 20 years have been really good for Thalassemics as we now have drugs like Deferiprone (DFP) and Deferasirox (DFO).
-There are oral drugs and have greatly improved compliance in Thalassemics who could not comply with Desferal.
-The quality and quantity of life for Thalassemia Major patients have greatly improved due to these and Thalassemia is no longer considered a children’s disease as it used to be.
+The past 20 years have been good for Thalassemics as we now have drugs like Deferiprone (DFP) and Deferasirox (DFO).
+There are oral drugs that have greatly improved compliance in Thalassemics who could not comply with Desferal.
+The quality and quantity of life for Thalassemia Major patients have greatly improved due to these, and Thalassemia is no longer considered a children’s disease as it used to be.

 Other than medicines, I have always been interested in natural sources of iron chelation.
 I wrote this article to list some of the best natural chelators for iron overload.